Course Catalog

 3 units

 Offers placement, standards, and support during on-site experiential training in professional skills and ethics for students working in the legal field or with legal information to empower under-served communities.
-Previous or concurrent enrollment in LGST 188A or OAKS 188A and by permission of instructor. .
 (Also offered as Oakes College 188B.
 Students cannot receive credit for both courses.)
+Prerequisite(s): previous or concurrent enrollment in LGST 188A or OAKS 188A.
 Enrollment limited to 30.
 May be repeated for credit.
 (General Education Code(s): PR-S.)

 LGST 190R